-Our small and nurturing Reception class, with space for 12 children, is led by a dedicated class teacher with the support of a Teaching Assistant.
+Our small and nurturing Reception cohort, with space for 12 children, is combined wit year 1 and 2, with 1 teacher and 3 teaching assistants.
 The curriculum is topic based, child interest led and recognises the benefits of learning outside the classroom.
 Therefore, our curriculum is largely planned for and facilitated in our extensive and beautifully situated outdoor learning environment and also takes full advantage of local forest school facilities.